ucl-exoplanets/Spectra_Sensitivity_analysis/README.md

 The normalisation factors (mean , s.d. ) are needed in order to normalise the shuffled spectrum before going into the model.
 Readers might need to change the normalisation method if they are using a different preprocessing procedure.

 ## Citation
-If our tool has been useful to your research, please kindly cite us:
+If our tool has been useful to your research/work, please kindly cite us:

 ## License